This raw cacao bar is a no-bake recipe that’s the perfect vegan energy food for adventures outside

 The recipe is super simple as you just have to blitz the ingredients and leave them to set.
 No need to wait over a hot oven and minimal washing up gives you plenty of time to fling your gear into your bag.
 Plus these delicious bars keep in the fridge for 2 weeks and you can freeze them to make them last even longer.
 Just separate them with baking paper before putting them in the freezer, or you’ll have a fight on your hands trying to separate them!

 Want more tasty vegan adventure food recipes?
-Sign up to our newsletter for exclusive recipes and content!
+Sign up for our newsletter for exclusive recipes and content!

 Here’s the vegan energy recipe!